Algorithms for Distance Problems in Continuous Graphs: Preliminaries

 \subsection{Continuous graphs}

-Consider an edge-weighted, connected graph $G=(V(G),E(G),\ell)$, where $\ell$ is a function that assigns a length $\ell(e)\ge 0$ to each edge $e \in E(G)$ (clearly, for our purposes we assume that not all edge lengths are 0).
-Informally, the \emph{continuous graph} $\GG$ defined by $G$ is the infinite set of points determined by the vertices and edges of $G$, where each point on an edge is part of the graph.
-This idea requires to define precisely what we mean by a point on an edge.
+Let $G=(V(G),E(G),\ell)$ be an edge-weighted, connected graph, where $\ell$ is a function that assigns a length $\ell(e)\ge 0$ to each edge $e \in E(G)$ (clearly, for our purposes we assume that not all edge-lengths are 0).
+As mentioned before, the \emph{continuous graph} $\GG$ defined by $G$ is defined by the points along the edges of $G$.
+Since we do not regard $G$ as a graph drawn in the plane or in any other Euclidean space, we must define precisely what we mean by a point on an edge.